 I am a real fan of Dr. Jack.
 He built a foundation for both WNCC and TMCC, and he did that well.
 He worked very hard at finding the right people to develop the college, people who would commit their hearts and teach with enthusiasm.
 And those are the kind of people he hired.
 I think he would have difficulty with the present bureaucracy.
 The timing--the 1970s-- was right for him.
 He was tight with Mike O'Callaghan, he was tight with a lot of people in the Legislature.
-Some of the regents and some of his peers didn't like it when he would privateer with the Legislature.
+Some of the regents and some of his peers called him Captain Jack because he would privateer with the Legislature.
 He was impatient with barriers.
-He was never guilty of pussyfooting around.
+He was definite with "yes" and "no." He was never guilty of pussyfooting around.
 He could get things done.
 Some people didn't like that.